layilin/SP23-33852/_annotations/book1_draft2.md

 43.605n This word is Indian.
 "Cacao" derives from the Nahuatl word *cacahuatl*.
 The scientific name for cacao, *Theobroma cacao*, also includes a Greek term that translates to "food of the gods."

-43.606n.
-Arabia Felix.
+43.606n Arabia Felix.
 The name Ptolemy gave to the south and southwest of Arabia because of its fertile landscape.

-[place] 43.606n.
-Constantinople.
+[place] 43.606n Constantinople.
 Present-day Istanbul.

+43.606n eighty years.
+The "Errata" list at the end of *The Sugar-Cane* indicates that this should read "one hundred and fifty" instead.

 44.611 well-fed.
 On line 430 of Book IV, Grainger admits that planters did not provide enslaved laborers with sufficient food for survival because they were more concerned with cutting the costs of plantation upkeep and maximizing sugar profits.